inexxt/solidity_course/project/README.md

 ## Description

 This is a project containing an example implementation of State channels for Ethereum network.
-It contains both the solidity code and a backend code in Python, which implements a simple store mechanics.
+It contains the contract code (in Solidity) and a backend code (in Python), which implements a simple store CLI application.

 ## Instruction